Why do some students struggle with maths? And what can be done to help them?

 Now, back to the issue of helping students who struggle with maths.
 The logical consequence of our knowledge about automaticity would be that students at danger of falling behind in their current work would gain most benefit from additional consolidation of earlier work.
 That would apply even if there are no particular holes in their prior knowledge, but especially if there are indeed gaps.
 But is any of this supported by research?
 Yes.

-One study set out to forensically examine gender differences in maths performances at major assessments (Royer et al 1999).
+One study set out to forensically examine gender differences in maths performance at major assessments (Royer et al 1999).
 They found that eliminating all sources of bias almost entirely removed systematic gender differences in maths.
 Critically, they found that in the limited situations where gender differences appeared to be real, those differences were explained by proficiency in math fact retrieval – up to and including our old friend automaticity.
 So a proven intervention targeted at maths fact fluency is an obvious strategy.

 A second study looked at the math performance of both learning-disabled and attention-disordered individuals compared to average students (Zentall 1990).
 Again, the differences between these groups were traced directly to fact-retrieval automaticity, leading to the conclusion that the best way to help these groups was through strategies boosting recall fluency and automaticity.